yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 ## Laws

+* Legal Proceeding (通过法院)诉讼裁决

+*Legal proceeding* is an activity that seeks to invoke the power of a tribunal in order to enforce a law.

+* Common Law vs Civil Law

+Common law, also known as case law, is a body of unwritten laws based on legal precedents established by the courts.

+Civil law is a comprehensive, codified set of legal statutes created by legislators.

 * Pay-as-we-go

 Service starts since payment received, such as insurance takes effect when premium received as scheduled.

-* take-home income （税后收入）
+* take-home income 税后收入

 Income after being taxed.

-* voided contract （合约废除）
+* voided contract 合约废除

-Contract's duty is no longer excercised/is terminated (implying default as damage to the initiative party)
+Contract's duty is no longer exercised/is terminated (implying default as damage to the initiative party)

 * fiduciary responsibility